-Roomba j9+ vs Roborock S8 Pro Ultra: Which Is Better in 2026?
+Roomba j9+ vs Roborock S8 Pro Ultra: Which Is Better?

 The Roborock S8 Pro Ultra’s all-in-one dock offers true automation, but does it beat the Roomba j9+’s smart pet waste avoidance?
 We tested both.